DecaUniversity/taskr/README.md

 **Note** While images are being processed and placed in the `dist` folder, the application will show broken links or absent images.
 Please wait for the image processing to be done to interact with the application.
 A message stating `Images have been processed` will display in green in the Terminal.

+## Build for Production

+To build the project for its optimized production version, please run the following Gulp command:

+`gulp build:docs`

+Images will be optimized.
+JavaScript source code will be minified, uglified and bundled into one file.
+Vendor files from Bower will be bundled into one file.
+CSS stylesheets will be bundled into one file as well.
+Empty folders will be deleted.

 ## App Requirements

 ### Core Goal